 We researched summer activities, concerts and events at Utah’s ski areas and found so much it wouldn’t all fit in this post.
 However, I’m going to try to share as much as I can!
 If you’re ready to summer like a ski-town local, keep reading.

-For example, if you have children, you may want to pick a resort offering child-centric fun.
 From zip-lines to roller coasters, you’ll have various adventure-filled activities to select from.
 If a romantic getaway, or even a destination wedding, is more your style, check out the fine dining and spa packages offered at several properties.
 Suffice to say, there is something for everyone.

 Alta includes the Albion Basin, a prime wildflower hotspot in the Wasatch Range.
 Visit during July and August for the best display.
 For an extra special treat, camp at the Albion Basin Campground open July 21st to September 3rd.
 Cecret Lake is tucked into the base of the mountains and makes a perfect picnic destination.
 After a morning hike, check out the Albion Grill for lunch.